thecael/alfred2-gitignore/README.md

 ```

 Executing this will clone the [github/gitignore](https://github.com/github/gitignore)
-repository, and make the templates in it available to you.
+repository, and make the templates in it available for offline use.

 ## Usage